 You will add a keyword, or keywords, to your Sponsored Products or Headline Search campaigns.
 These terms are matched with the words shoppers use when they search for products on Amazon, which helps determine when your ads should appear.

 Product Display ads are targeted by products, product categories, and/or shopper interests.
 These ads will be more helpful if you are looking to boost your brand awareness.
 With Product Display ads, you will actually target your competitor’s top products to display your ads, so customers will be introduced to your product as another option.
 You can even capitalize on your own pages by placing ads for your other, similar product offerings.

 Once you’ve figured out your ad type, goals, and planned how to customize your ad campaign, you will log in to Seller Central on Amazon and click the advertising tab.
 From there, select your ad types, products and targeting based on the plan you set up.
 You’ll then set up your budget and bids.

-It’s wise to begin with Amazon’s bid recommendations and then optimize your bids based on your ad performance.
-Amazon recommends starting off with Sponsored Products, because it’s the easiest to setup.
+It’s wise to begin with Amazon’s bid recommendations and then optimize your bids based on your Amazon ad performance.
+Amazon recommends starting off with Sponsored Products, because it’s the easiest to set up.
 You won’t need to use any images or create copy for your ads, and they go live immediately.
 You’ll also be able to take advantage of Amazon’s shopping expertise and use automatic targeting to learn what your ideal customer is looking for online.